 A. There will be one (1) ASA State Championship per year for each state.

 B. Federation State Championships will consist of one (1) round of thirty (30) individual McKenzie 3-D targets.
 The tournament will be conducted over a two-day period; however individual competitors will be allowed to complete their competition in one day.
 This is to allow the maximum number of competitors the opportunity to compete.
-The host club will set half of the targets at unknown distances and half at known distances.
+Competition classes will compete using the known/unknown distance format that is used for that class at ASA Pro/Am competitions.

-C. Competitors must be current members of ASA to be eligible for trophies and prizes at an ASA State Championship.
+A. Competitors in all classes (including all Youth Trophy Only classes) must be current members of ASA to participate and be eligible for trophies and prizes at an ASA State Championship.

-D. All shooters eligible to participate in an ASA State Championship will have qualified by shooting in at least one state qualifier in that state.
-Life Members and State Qualifier Byes are exempt.
-Youth and Young Adult (not in college) do not have to qualify to shoot in their State Championship.
+B. All shooters eligible to participate in ASA State Championships will have qualified by shooting in at least one State Qualifier in that state.
+Life Members, State Qualifier Byes and Youth Trophy Only are exempt.

-E. Shooters that qualify for, and compete in, an ASA Federation State Championship will automatically win a berth to the ASA Championship Classic.
+F. Shooters that qualify for, and compete in, an ASA Federation State Championship will automatically win a berth to the ASA Pro/Am Classic.